 An entity that conducts any "banking business", such as taking deposits (other than as part-payment for identified goods or services) or making advances of money, must be licensed as an ADI.
-APRA has implemented a Restricted ADI framework, which allows new businesses entering the banking industry to conduct a limited range of banking activities for two years while they build their capabilities and resources.
+APRA has implemented a Restricted ADI framework, which allows new businesses entering the banking industry like neobanks to conduct a limited range of banking activities for two years while they build their capabilities and resources.
 After two years, they must either transition to a full ADI licence or exit the industry.
-As of January 2020, there is one Restricted ADI on APRA's register but several Restricted ADIs have since transitioned to holding full ADI status since 2018.
+As of February 2021, there is one Restricted ADI on APRA's register but several Restricted ADIs have since transitioned to holding full ADI status since 2018 or handed back their licences.
 Being an ADI allows such entities to operate as an ADI without restrictions under the Banking Act 1959 (Cth).
+We note that as the neobank industry has matured, we are already seeing some consolidation with one such Australian neobank being acquired by a Big 4 institutional bank.

-Fintech businesses are also subject to the prohibitions laid out in the Australian Consumer Law, which is administered by the Australian Competition and Consumer Commission (ACCC).
+Fintech businesses are also subject to the prohibitions laid out in the Australian Consumer Law, which is administered by the ACCC.
 Broadly, this includes prohibitions on misleading and deceptive conduct, false or misleading representations, unconscionable conduct and unfair contract terms.
 While the Australian Consumer Law does not apply to financial products or services, many of these protections are enforced by ASIC either through mirrored provisions in the Australian Securities and Investments Commission Act 2001 (Cth) or through delegated powers.